banchan86/BonVision_env_dev/docs/articles/basic-workflow.md

 ### Define Display (optional)

-Here we define the parameters of the display system (eg. monitor) by adding a `ViewingWindow` and a `DrawViewport` node.
+Here we define the parameters of the display system by adding a `ViewingWindow` (which are windows into the visual environment) and a `DrawViewport` (for configuring 1 or more monitors) node.

 :::workflow
 ![Sphere Mapping](../workflows/overview-map-stimuli-define-display.bonsai)